tommy-hylt/baby-took-my-phone-1/PROJECT_PLAN.md

 ### 1. Color Behavior
 **Question:** How should colors be selected for each touch?
 Cycle through a predefined color palette.
-Use rainbow color in first design.
+Use 7 rainbow colors in first design.
+But I prefer less vivid tone.

 ### 2. Spot Appearance
 **Question:** What should the colored spots look like?
-A spot consists of 3 iso-centric circles.
-Animate with scaling.
+A spot consists of 3 concentric circles - 70%, 85%, 100%.
+Three circles are of the same color.

+First, animate with scaling.
+Grow from nothing to full size.
+And then small breathing animation.

 ### 3. Canvas Behavior
 **Question:** What happens when the screen fills up?